hotosm/learnosm/_posts/en/0500-10-24-tm-admin_en.md

 ![TM Metadata][]

 > All of these fields should be filled in and will become non-optional in future versions of the Tasking Manager.

+>  It is advisable to confine one project to one class of objects to be mapped.
+If you need a basemap of an area better split it in several projects, one for the roads, one for the buildings etc. Now beginners can focus on a small class of objects while learning how to map them correctly.

 **Mapper Level** - This is an indication of the difficulty of the mapping project.
 There are 3 options Beginner, Intermediate and Advanced.
 This setting is an indication to the mapper what experience level they should have to be most successful in mapping the project.
 It can be used in project list filtering and the suggested level can be required in the Permissions screen.